-- calculating total receipts from a complete listing of bank account receipts and payments respectively - including all amounts received in the calculation of total receipts, regardless of the nature of the amounts received

-- examining all amounts received by the party in identifying receipts above the threshold for disclosure - including all debts listed in the trial balance as owing to other persons and entities in the calculation of total debts, other than amounts owed for staff entitlements, regardless of the age of the debt.
-Debts should not include accrual transactions. - examining all expenses listed in the trial balance to ensure that all electoral expenditure is identified and disclosed, excluding items which are not considered electoral expenditure. - checking the accuracy of all calculations of amounts for disclosure in the annual disclosure return.
+- calculating total receipts and payments from a complete listing of bank account receipts and payments respectively. - including all amounts received in the calculation of total receipts, regardless of the nature of the amounts received. - including all amounts paid in the calculation of total payments, regardless of the nature of the amounts paid. - examining all amounts received by the entity in identifying receipts above the threshold for disclosure. - including all debts listed in the trial balance as owing to other persons and entities in the calculation of total debts, other than amounts owed for staff entitlements, regardless of the age of the debt. - checking the accuracy of all calculations of amounts for disclosure in the annual disclosure return.